jeromegn/mongol/README.md

 ### Model inheritance

-If you need models that are extensions of a more general model, you can inherit from another `Model` like so:
+If you need models that are extensions of a more general model, you can inherit from another `Model` by using `Model.prototype.inherits`:

 ```javascript
 var Doc = new Model("docs", {